Examples of K-unstable Fano manifolds: Introduction

 More generally, the blow-up of a projective space along two complementary linear subspaces also has reductive automorphism group and non-vanishing Futaki invariant.
 We show that an infinity of these manifolds are manifolds with no Kähler-Einstein metrics but pairs of coupled Kähler-Einstein metrics. \begin{thm} For $k$ large enough, $\Bl_{\bbP^{k-1},\bbP^k}\bbP^{2k+1}$ admits pairs of coupled Kähler-Einstein metrics but no Kähler-Einstein metrics. \end{thm} We believe this holds more generally and our proof could easily be adapted to prove other particular cases but we found no general proof. \begin{quest} Does there exist a pair of coupled Kähler-Einstein metrics on all blow-ups of the projective space along complementary subspaces ?
 Is it true that there exist no coupled Kähler-Einstein metrics on $\Bl_{Q^k}Q^n$, for $2\leq k\leq n-3$? \end{quest} Similarly, we are convinced that Mabuchi metrics exist on all blow-ups of projective space we consider.
 Finding no elegant general proof of this fact, we instead provide a positive answer to Question~\ref{ques_pol} in a particular case. \begin{thm} Let $X$ be a homogeneous $\bbP^1$-bundle over a rational homogeneous manifold $G/P$, where $G$ is a reductive group and $P$ a parabolic subgroup of $G$.
 Assume $X$ is Fano, then $X$ admits Kähler-Ricci solitons, and $X$ admits multiplier Hermitian structures as in Equation~\eqref{eqn_mhs}, where $h$ is the logarithm of a polynomial of degree equal to the dimension of $G/P$. \end{thm}

 In the body of the paper we will prove the results stated in this introduction.
-The results to prove are translated into combinatorial conditions by using \cite{DH} or earlier results.
+The results to prove are translated into combinatorial conditions by using \cite{DH}.
+More precisely, Theorem~\ref{thm_blQ} is proved using \cite[Corollary~1.3]{DH}, Theorem~\ref{thm_cKE_BlP} is proved using \cite[Corollary~1.5]{DH}, and Theorem~\ref{thm_polMab} is proved using \cite[Theorem~1.2]{DH}.
 As already mentioned, it does not mean that checking the conditions is trivial, as soon as we consider infinite families.
 Nonetheless the arguments to be used pertain to elementary mathematics.
 An additional goal of the paper is the description of all the combinatorial data associated to the families of examples considered (in particular a full description of the Picard group and moment polytopes associated to ample line bundles).
 Our hope is that these detailed examples will provide an easier entry point to the theory of horosymmetric and spherical manifolds, and can more readily be used to check properties of other canonical metrics or other geometric properties.

 In section~\ref{sec_BlP} we consider the blow-ups of projective spaces along complementary linear subspaces as horospherical manifolds (the combinatorial data can be used as well to study blow-ups at a single linear subspace as horospherical manifolds), and prove Theorem~\ref{thm_cKE_BlP} and Theorem~\ref{thm_polMab}.
 In sections~\ref{sec_BlQss}~and~\ref{sec_BlQred}, we study the blow-up of a quadric along a linear subquadric as a symmetric variety and prove Theorem~\ref{thm_blQ}.
 In section~\ref{sec_BlQss} we treat the case when the symmetric space is semisimple, which contains the K-unstable cases.
 In section~\ref{sec_BlQred} we treat the remaining case.
 This final section also contains an interesting family: the blow-up of a quadric at a point admits no Mabuchi metrics, starting from dimension three.